xiph/rav1e/README.md

 # Compressing video

-Input videos must be a multiple of 64 high and wide, in y4m format.
+Input videos must be 8-bit 4:2:0, in y4m format.
+Videos will be padded with gray to a multiple of 64x64 pixels (until cropping is implemented in the future).

 ```
 cargo run --bin rav1e -- input.y4m -o output.ivf